ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Don’t Forget Your Grrrs.—When I lived among
-the Choctaw Indians, says a traveler, I held a
-consultation with one of their chiefs respecting
+ one of their chiefs respecting
 the stages of their progress in the arts of civilized
 life, and among other things he informed me that
 at their start they made a great mistake—they